anjanrms/sahan.github.io/_posts/2014-02-15-dabbling-in-elasticsearch-part-2-with-nodejs.md

 ---

 <br>
 This is a continuation of [Dabbling in ElasticSearch - PART 1](/posts/dabbling-in-elasticsearch-part-1-with-github-archive), where we create a minimal NodeJS application which uses the ElasticSearch (ES) [JavaScript client](http://www.elasticsearch.org/guide/en/elasticsearch/client/javascript-api/current/index.html).
+You can browse the [source code](https://github.com/sahan/sahan.github.io/tree/master/resources/elasticnode) for this application or [download](https://github.com/sahan/sahan.github.io/raw/master/downloads/elasticnode-0.0.1.zip) it as a ZIP archive.
 We'll be using [ExpressJS](http://expressjs.com) v3.4.8 with [JADE](http://jade-lang.com/) as the template engine, along with [morris.js](http://www.oesmith.co.uk/morris.js/) for a crude visualization of the data.

 To get started quickly, install express globally and generate a boilerplate.